-As provided in Section 4.2.1.1 and Chapter 3, the project applicant would be required to restore the study areas following project operations, therefore agricultural uses would be possible in the future.
-Given that the project facilities would be constructed near the existing grade, restoration of the study areas to facilitate future cultivated agriculture would generally be feasible.
-However, with the projects, there would be a 40-year period where existing agricultural uses within the study areas would no longer be possible until the site is restored.
-Additionally, although the project applicant is proposing agriculture as the proposed end use, it is possible that project-related activities (e.g., soil disturbance) and subsequent restoration of the site could result in a net reduction in prime farmland or farmland of statewide importance within the study areas.
+As provided in Section 4.2.1.1 and Chapter 3, the project applicant would be required to restore the project study areas following project operations, therefore agricultural uses would be possible in the future.
+Given that the project facilities would be constructed near the existing grade, restoration of the project study areas to facilitate future cultivated agriculture would generally be feasible.
+However, with the projects, there would be a 40-year period where existing agricultural uses within the project study areas would no longer be possible until the site is restored.
+Additionally, although the project applicant is proposing agriculture as the proposed end use, it is possible that project-related activities (e.g., soil disturbance) and subsequent restoration of the site could result in a net reduction in Prime Farmland or Farmland of Statewide Importance within the project study areas.
 These acreage reductions could occur through alterations in soil productivity or the retention of project-related structures.
-Restoration plans have been prepared for each of the project sites that provide guidance and performance criteria to ensure that no net reduction in important farmland occurs.
+Restoration plans have been prepared for each of the project sites that provide guidance and performance criteria to ensure that no net reduction in Important Farmland occurs (see Appendix L).
 A short-term and potentially long-term net reduction in either of these two farmland classifications within the project study areas would be considered a significant impact.
-Implementation of Mitigation Measure 4.2-1 would reduce these impacts to a level less than significant.
-This measure will ensure that the agricultural restoration plans prepared for each of the project sites will be implemented.
+Implementation of Mitigation Measure 4.2-1b would reduce these impacts to a level less than significant.
+This measure will ensure that the project applicant adheres to the terms of the agricultural restoration plans prepared for each of the project sites.